 Heritage Turkey Breed List

-The Blue Slate turkey is a medium to large sized heritage bird with a wide variation in colors and markings.
+The Blue Slate turkey is a medium to large-sized heritage bird with a wide variation in colors and markings.
 The tom is darker in color than the hen.
 Size is also variable.
-There are several color variations, including the Black Slate, Blue Slate and Blue Splash.
+There are several color variations, including the Black Slate, Blue Slate, and Blue Splash.

 They are attractive turkeys that are active foragers and tend toward broodiness.
 Temperament is variable.

 The Midget White turkey is often confused with the Beltsville Small White.
 This is a small white turkey developed in the 1950s from crosses between the Royal Palm and commercial white turkeys.